 Documenting Women's Lives

-As the manuscript collection grew in size, other historic figures joined Grace Sherwood, but living flesh-and-blood women did not become a visible force at the VHS until late in the nineteenth century.
+As the manuscript collection grew in size, other historic figures joined Grace Sherwood, but living flesh-and-blood women did not become a visible force at the VHS, today the Virginia Museum of History & Culture (VMHC), until late in the nineteenth century.
 Since then, they have played important (if sometimes unacknowledged) roles in shaping the manuscript collection.

 This online guide was originally issued in published form through a project coordinated by Dr. Gail S. Terry and supported by a grant from the National Endowment for the Humanities an independent federal agency, and Gladys Krieble Delmas Foundation.